ybillchen/BP-Neural-Network-Matlab/README.md

 plot(x, y)
 ```

-NOTE: if the code above does not work, continue BP.train for a while and pause again.
+NOTE: if the code above does not work, continue BPtrain.m for a while and pause again.
 It is probably beacuse the script stops at an other workspace.

 Enjoy your time with BPNN and Matlab!
 Suggestions and adjustments(as well as STARs) are welcomed.